10 Ridiculously Easy Ways to Eat More Veggies

 Start by selecting the simple idea from this list that you like the most, and make it happen.
 Voila!
 You’ve just eaten more vegetables!
 Try to incorporate a few of these easy ways to eat more vegetables into every week.

-Jessie Shafer is a registered dietitian-nutritionist, team member at The Real Food RDs, former magazine editor, and busy mom of two who loves to get people excited to eat more veggies!
+Jessie Shafer is a registered dietitian-nutritionist, team member at The Real Food Dietitians, former magazine editor, and busy mom of two who loves to get people excited to eat more veggies!